 We spent about 4 hours trying to find this canyon before having to give up in the end as the directions I found on other blogs just weren’t clear.

 We met a few Mormons along the way who were and were scouting out a route for their youth camping weekend activity (random I know).
 Although they were very familiar with the area and said the roads kept changing which makes it difficult to find anywhere.
 The roads keep changing?
 WTF?
 They hadn’t heard of the canyon and neither had any other local we met that weekend.
-Trying to find our way to the canyon with no such luck!

 So we gave up with trying to find the River Caves Canyon and just headed to Lithgow.
 The funny thing was, although this canyon was in Newnes, we had to drive back to Lithgow and back up through the Wolgan Valley which took 2 hours to get to the campsite because the road wasn’t direct.

 Originally we had booked ourselves into a campsite in Lithgow as a backup and when we saw it which looked very unspectacular, so we decided to risk it and head another hour to the Newnes campground.

 The beautiful Wolgan Valley

 As soon as we hit the unsealed road, it was like we had been transported to a secret road.
 It got very beautiful, very quickly and we couldn’t believe the vast difference.